jeremytammik/RvtLock3r/README.md

 ## Todo

 - Test on real-world model
+- Implement detailed and user friendly log file of validation errors
 - Implement event handlers for document opened and saving
 - Implement automatic execution on document opened and saving
 - Implement DMU dynamic model updater to prevent modification of the protected parameter values